 Screenwriting consultant Danny Manus is a former development executive, so he's been on the other side of the screenwriting business dynamic.
-He now runs his own consulting firm, No BullScript Consulting, to teach screenwriters the things they must know if they're to have a successful career in the industry.
+He now runs his own consulting firm, No BullScript Consulting, to teach screenwriters the things they must know if they're to have a successful career as a professional screenwriter in the entertainment industry.
 And here's a hint: it's not just about the script.
 Listen to his checklist and get to work!

 Here's a shortlist of what topics you should be familiar with, according to Manus.
 As he suggests, though, you should do a deeper dive into these topics to arm yourself with as much knowledge as you can about the business of screenwriting.

 Film distribution makes movies available for audiences to watch.
-The film distributor may also be responsible for marketing plans, the media type, and release date.
-They'll make decisions around theatrical releases versus TV, DVD, streaming, etc. A theater typically rents a feature film for a lump sum, to run during a specified theatrical window.
+Oftentimes, the film's director will act as a sales agent to market the film to distributors.
+Then, the film distributor may also be responsible for marketing plans, the media type, and release date once the sales agent sells the film.
+The distribution company will make decisions around theatrical releases versus TV, DVD, streaming, etc. A theater typically rents a feature film for a lump sum, to run during a specified theatrical window.
 The average window is around three months or less, and that seems to shrink every year before the movie becomes available on-demand or DVD, although most theaters require a 90-day exclusive.

-Today, it's not uncommon that movies are available on-demand simultaneously or very soon after their theatrical release.
+Today, it's not uncommon that a distribution deal requires that movies are available on-demand simultaneously or very soon after their theatrical release.
 During the Coronovirus pandemic, many major studios broke the theatrical window entirely, first sending their films to on-demand rentals since theaters were closed.

-The first step to finding a producer is to create a list of producers who have worked on similar projects to your own – both in the genre and in the budget.
+The first step to finding a production company or an independent producer for your independent film is to create a list of producers who have worked on similar projects to your own – both in the genre and in the budget.
 IMDb is an easy place to find this information.
-Be realistic about your project's alignment with the producer's experience.
+Be realistic about your project's alignment with the production company and film producer's experience.

-Then, you need to make connections.
+Then, a professional screenwriter will need to make and nurture connections.
 You can meet producers at film festivals, and put yourself and your story out there, so it spreads through word of mouth.
 Or, join a forum where film industry insiders are open to learning about new scripts, such as the IFP Project Forum.
 Note that some producers won't consider reading a script unless an agent is attached.

 We've interviewed several screenwriters on perfecting your pitch, including Manus.
 "There's no one right way,” he told us.
 “There's just a million wrong ways.”
 He said the key to a great pitch is to make your listeners feel something.